tieguanyin-dev/LocalWebCrawler/README.md

-# LocalWebCrawler
+# Local Web Dorking
-A local web crawler python scripts for your target website.
+A local web dorking python scripts for your target website.